joshcastle/blog/2019/10/battleOfFallujahLight.md

 ### Welcoming Party
 ![pt](FB_IMG_1576181890619.jpg)
 Weather was in the mid 50s with the sun poking through the clouds.
-All of the those chasing their HTL bolts lead the welcoming party, each choosing an exercise for everyone circle around them to do.
+All of the those chasing their HTL bolts lead the welcoming party, each choosing an exercise for everyone circled around them to do.
 Personal favorite was the Star Gazers :) We then chose a TL and ATL that were new to a GORUCK event.
 They had the tough job of wrangling HTL'ers and TL'ers that were running on fumes and ready to celebrate.
 Not going to lie, dropping down to the 20lb weight made a huge difference along with the weather and I was comfortably cruising at this point.
 Not grey manning, but just good to go and feeling great.

 ### Movement
 ![movement](FB_IMG_1576181896032.jpg)
 We moved towards a nice park with a good size hill in front of us as we formed up.
-We were to split into 3 teams in which would, in pairs, run a 80lb sandbag up the hill then backwards bear crawl down tagging the next pair to bear brawl up the hill and run the sandbag back down.
+We were to split into 3 teams in which would, in pairs, run a 80lb sandbag up the hill then backwards bear crawl down tagging the next pair to bear crawl up the hill and run the sandbag back down.
 The relay would continue until everyone finished, and it paid to be a winner.
-Luckily my team won and we cheared on the others as they paid with some pushups.
+Luckily my team won and we cheared on the other theams as they paid with some pushups.
 ![race](FB_IMG_1576181902131.jpg)

 ![120 movement](FB_IMG_1576181913443.jpg)